 Because we believe in unique craftsmanship, we decided to collaborate with artist Malou Kalay.
-When Malou discovered her creative talent, she decided to make her dream come true by starting her own company; something Jenest owners Anneke and Melanie recognize themselves.
+When Malou discovered her creative talent, she decided to make her dream come true by starting her own company; something Jenest owners Annelotte and Melanie recognize themselves in.
 Malou creates watercolour artcards- and prints, often fascinated by animals and insects.
 Inspired by Jenest, Malou painted a beautiful little swallow, which symbolizes hope, freedom and the wish to always return home (the nest) safely.
 Because of our collaboration, we asked Malou a few personal questions about her inspiration and her own nest, which you can read below.
 Shop the swallow artcard here.

 1) Introduce yourself, please!